Blugatroff/watim/README.md

 # Watim

-Watim is a simple stack-based language which compiles to [Webassembly Text Format (WAT)](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).
+Watim is a simple, low level, stack-based language which compiles to [Webassembly Text Format (WAT)](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).
 Which can then be compiled to wasm and run in your favorite browser or by runtimes like [wasmtime](https://github.com/bytecodealliance/wasmtime) and [wasm3](https://github.com/wasm3/wasm3).

-The goal is to eventually rewrite the Watim compiler in Watim to make it self-hosted.
+The Watim compiler is written in Watim.

-This project is inspired by [Porth](https://gitlab.com/tsoding/porth).
+This project was inspired by [Porth](https://gitlab.com/tsoding/porth).

 Watim = WAT Improved